Natborks/natborks.github.io/_posts/2024-10-15-you-matter.md

 ## The enemy

-Our enemy, not some person or some idealogy.
+Our enemy is not some person or some idealogy.
 Our enemy is anything that exists to corrupt our unique vessels.
 Our enemy could be the devil, stress, self-pity, addiction, anger, pleasure, suffering, etc. It varies in countless ways according to the vessel it tries to destroy.
 This is why no two people ever fight the same battles.

 Our enemy is marvellously deceptive, stealing (real joy) from us by selling us a destructive, selfish, unsustainable vision of happiness.
 We may know this from our experiences when we’ve acted selfishly.
 However, human as we are, there’s an irresistible appeal in the false promise of salvation the enemy offers.

 So yes, we do have external adversaries.
 However, only we, in our God-given freedom of choice, can allow these external adversaries to harm us.
 Consequently, we are our true enemies when we identify with our external adversaries.
 ![Sherlock Holmes ](https://images.unsplash.com/photo-1470936972859-25f4c18b7479?q=80&w=2832&auto=format&fit=crop&ixlib=rb-4.0.3&ixid=M3wxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHx8fA%3D%3D "Locking horns witht the enemy")

 God has a vision for the human race, a vision of love, usefulness, and abundant joy.
 In rising to take our place in this vision, we must, necessarily, battle our enemies.
 It’s not a matter of if these battles will take place, it’s a matter of when.
-Frank, for example, had to battle himself through concentration camp to solidify his ideas around logotherapy which today have helped millions of people worldwide.
+Viktor Frankl, for example, had to battle himself through concentration camp to solidify his ideas around logotherapy which today have helped millions of people worldwide.

 ## Conclusion